notlisaliang/notlisaliang/README.md

-### Hi, I'm Lisa :)

-Data tells a story that many people have yet to hear.
-As an aspiring data scientist, I aim to use data to create changes on complex issues within the world.
-For now, I am eager to develop and expand my knowledge of data science while I explore this journey.
+### Aspiring Software Engineer

+Technical Account Manager at Adobe, guiding F500 clients to optimize marketing automation processes and strategies through Marketo Engage.

+I'm currently building the technical and conceptual foundation to transition into Software Engineering, with a focus on behavioral science and digital wellbeing.
+Long-term, I aim to create responsible, empathetic technologies that address real-world challenges like addiction, isolation, and misinformation.
+Passionate about using tech for good, I’m pursuing deeper skills in algorithms, system analysis, and formal reasoning to turn that vision into reality.

--  🌱 I’m currently working at Adobe's Applications Engineering team as an Associate Technical Account Manager.
+-  🌱 I am currently working at Adobe's Applications Engineering team as an Associate Technical Account Manager.
 - 📫 Reach me at: lisaliang132@gmail.com
-- ⚡ Fun fact: I love reading, walking along the lakeside, and iced coffee!
+- ⚡ Fun fact: I love reading, particularly non-fiction books relating to history and science!
+My current read is "TThe Prize: The Epic Quest for Oil, Money, and Power" by Daniel Yergin.